grokify/go-aws-examples/alexaforbusiness/create-contact/README.md

 region = us-east-1
 ```

-The role must have the `AlexaForBusinessFullAccess` permissions.
+The role must have the `AlexaForBusinessFullAccess` IAM policy.
+Other IAM policies include `AlexaForBusinessDeviceSetup`, `AlexaForBusinessGatewayExecution` and `AlexaForBusinessReadOnlyAccess`

 `aws_session_token` is optional.